 There is potential for foreigners to get caught up in violent clashes between criminal groups.

-Thieves posing as off duty police, uniformed police or unsolicited 'meet and greet' drivers at airports have robbed travellers.
+Thieves posing as off duty police, uniformed police or unsolicited 'meet and greet' drivers at airports are known to target travellers.

 Avoid hailing taxis on the street and where possible book official taxis through a telephone dispatch service.